Minuscule 498: Description

 The text is written in one column per page, 35 lines per page, in a very small hand.
-The text of the Gospels is divided according to he Ammonian Sections, whose numbers are given in the margin, with references to the Eusebian Canons (both early divisons of the New Testament into sections).
+The text of the Gospels is divided according to he Ammonian Sections, whose numbers are given in the margin, with references to the Eusebian Canons (both early divisions of the New Testament into sections).
 It contains a prolegomena written in a later hand, the Eusebian Canon tables, and the Euthalian Apparatus.

 In Acts it contains titles (known as τιτλοι / titloi) and lectionary markings in the margin.
 There is a prolegomena to every epistle.

 The order of books is as follows: